-The theme of my recent meditation retreat, or sesshin (“seh-SHEEN”), was “Always Beginning.”
+The theme of my recent meditation retreat, or sesshin (pronounced “seh-SHEEN”), was “Always Beginning.”
 Despite the fact that the retreat was mostly silent, the doshi, Chimyo, would give a talk each night.
 Our first evening, she spoke about the importance of beginners mind, no matter where you are in your life, your journey, or in your chosen spiritual practice.
 Chimyo referenced a time in her own life, when she went on a trip to visit a place she’d heard about for more than 20 years.
 Because she’d built up the experience in her mind for so long, she couldn’t help but feel disappointed when it didn’t turn out to be exactly as she’d imagined.
-With this as her example, our doshi reminded us to try and take everything in life, including and especially our time at the retreat as an opportunity to practice
+With this as her example, our doshi reminded us to try and take everything in life, including and especially our time at the retreat as an opportunity to practice beginner’s mind.

 Every morning, we would arise at 5:30a, on the meditation pillows at 6a.
 I’m not gonna lie.
 This was really, really hard for me.
 (It got easier.)
 We would sit facing the wall, meditating with eyes half closed for 50 minutes.
 This was followed by 10 minutes of walking meditation.
 Then, another 50 minutes of sitting meditation.